Bleaching Process in Textile and Required Agents

 • Time- 4 hours

-In the case of hypochlorite bleaching, a Hypochlorite ion is produced during bleaching.
-This (OCl) ion will react with residual protein in fiber and produce Chloramine which is corrosive and unhygienic.
-After bleaching, the chloramine reacts with moisture, and gradually cotton becomes yellowish due to forming of HCl.
+In the case of hypochlorite bleaching, hypochlorite ions are produced during bleaching.
+This (OCl) ion will react with residual protein in the fiber and produce Chloramine which is corrosive and unhygienic.
+After bleaching, the chloramine reacts with moisture, and gradually the cotton becomes yellowish due to the formation of HCl.

 OCl + Residual protein - Chloramine